TheBestTvarynka/tbt/content/posts/safety-comments-matter/index.md

 unsafe { mem::transmute::<Self, *mut T>(self) }
 ```

-Such comments help us to understand safety preconditions and invariants of the unsafe operation, how they are upheld.
-Devs usually tend to treat them as one another boring thing in development process.
-I kinda feel the same, but benefits of properly written `unsafe` blocks are almost immeasurable.
+Such comments help us to understand safety preconditions and invariants of the unsafe operation, and how they are upheld.
+Devs usually tend to treat them as one another boring thing in the development process.
+I kinda feel the same, but the benefits of properly written `unsafe` blocks are almost immeasurable.

 But what is _"a properly written `unsafe` block"_?
 A properly written `unsafe` block has the following characteristics: